 G’day cobbers!!!
 (Hello friends!)

-My name is Matt, and I am the Director of Studies (DoS) at Langports Brisbane.
-Today, I thought we would talk about slang and the 10 Australian slang words you should learn!
+Today, we would talk about slang and the 10 Australian slang words you should learn!

 What is slang?